-- Aggression toward others including family, guardians, and caregivers
+- Aggression toward others including parents, guardians, and caregivers

 CDI and PDI

-CDI or Child-Directed Interaction: Parents will learn guidelines on how to interact with their child.
-The parent-child relationship establishment will be more extensive and authoritative as they praise, imitate, and reflect on the child.
+CDI or Child-Directed Interaction: Parents will learn guidelines on how to interact with children.
+Establishing a familial relationship will be more extensive and authoritative as they praise, imitate, and reflect on children.

-PDI or Parent-Directed Interaction: This is where parents learn how to gain authority over their child, direct specific instructions, and how to bestow consequences with consistency.
-It is precisely appropriate for scenarios where the child is disruptive or unruly.
+PDI or Parent-Directed Interaction: This is where parents learn how to gain authority over children, direct specific instructions, and how to bestow consequences with consistency.
+It is precisely appropriate for scenarios where children can be disruptive or unruly.

-Parents, guardians, or caregivers interact and play with the children in a room.
-The therapist will observe and coach from a one-way mirrored adjacent room.
-The parent and therapist will communicate through an earphone for the instruction of guidance and training.
-Parents, guardians, and caregivers are to praise the positive behavior with enthusiasm.
-They are also discouraged from using negative language while ignoring any harmless negative behavior.
-They also learn skills such as demonstrating approval by imitating the child’s appropriate actions, increasing the child’s vocabulary by describing what he/she is doing out loud, and child language reflection to help better communication.
+Parents, guardians, or caregivers interact and play with children in a room.
+A specialist will observe and coach from a one-way mirrored adjacent room.
+Both parents and specialist will communicate through an earphone for instructions of guidance and training. parents, guardians, and caregivers are to praise positive behaviors with enthusiasm.
+Parents are also discouraged from using negative language while ignoring any harmless negative behavior.
+They also learn skills such as demonstrating approval by imitating the kid’s appropriate actions, increasing the child’s vocabulary by describing what he/she is doing out loud, and child language reflection to help better communication.

 PCIT is appropriate and effective for children from ages 2 to 7 who exhibit disruptive and unruly behavior, who experienced trauma, ADHD, ODD, intellectual disability, and those who are on the autism disorder spectrum.
-PCIT and other programs which utilize PCIT are evidence-proven interventions for child abuse prevention and neglect.
+PCIT and other programs which utilize Parent Child Interaction Therapy are evidence-proven interventions for youth abuse prevention and neglect.
 They have efficiently decreased children’s risk of antisocial and criminal behavior while transitioning to adulthood.